nikita-fuchs/sophiadocs/docs/contracts.md

 ### Splitting code over multiple files

+!!! info
+    This feature is currently not supported by the (AEstudio IDE)[https://studio.aepps.com/] and shall only be used with the standalone compiler.

 Code from another file can be included in a contract using an `include` statement.
 These must appear at the top-level (outside the main contract).
 The